-MMA Michigan’s first seminar of 2016 will provide HR professionals with insight into the current state of the market, the ACA, and its influence on employer plans.
-We will also provide an overview of the Cadillac Tax and the impact on employer-sponsored benefits.
+MMA Michigan’s first seminar of 2016 provided HR professionals with insight into the current state of the market, the ACA, and its influence on employer plans.
+We also provided an overview of the Cadillac Tax and the impact on employer-sponsored benefits.
 Given these challenges, is it possible to offer a benefits plan that is both cost efficient and valued by your workforce?
 Yes, it is!
-Our MMA health and benefits experts will provide attendees with strategic health care cost control options and identify how these align employers’ regulatory obligations.
+Our MMA health and benefits experts provided attendees with strategic health care cost control options and identify how these align employers’ regulatory obligations.

 May/June 2016 – Southeast Michigan Mid-Market Group Benefits Survey Results

 We will share the results of our thirteenth annual Mid-Market Group Benefit Survey.
 The timely analysis content will include: health plan benchmarks such as co-pays and deductibles; how Michigan employers have adapted to the requirements of Health Care Reform; new

 insight into voluntary and work-site benefits offered by local employers; new

 overview of absence management practices and processes; Wellness, cost control concepts, and more.
 Attendees receive a Key Indicator Report comparing you plans to industry peers as well as the entire dataset.
 Our goal is to equip you with timely, pertinent benchmarks to use as you develop your organization’s 2016 and 2017 group benefits plan.

 - Tuesday, May 24 – Schoolcraft College, Livonia